 - Place the sugar in a bowl and add the carrier oil, pink clay, and essential oil.

-- Either add rose petals and stir with a spoon to mix, or place the mixture in an airtight container and add them as a decoration on top.
+- Either stir the rose petals in with a spoon, or place the mixture in an airtight container, and layer them as a decoration on top.

-The first step to using DIY body scrubs safely is by conducting a patch test.
-This involves applying a small amount of the product to a small area of skin and washing it off.
+The first step is to do a patch test.
+This involves applying a small amount of the product to a small area of skin, then washing it off.
 A person might use the skin on the inner wrist.

-To use a DIY body scrub in the bath or shower, follow these steps:
+To use a DIY body scrub in the bath or shower: